oliverrdz/Envismetrics/paper.md

    index: 3
  - name: New Jersey Institute of Technology, Chemistry and Environmental Science
    index: 4
- - name: New Jersey Institute of Technology, Chemistry and Environmental Science
-   index: 5
 date: "2024-08-30"
 bibliography: bibliography.bib
 ---